-If you’ve ever tried coordinating an event with your youth ministry, let alone coordinating church-wide events, then you know how much it can feel like herding cats.
+If you’ve ever tried coordinating an event with your church, then you know how much it can feel like herding cats.

 And that’s just youth ministry!

 If you add the rest of your church ministries to the list, the complexities simply increase.

 You have a large, scattered group of people, all of whom are busy, all of whom are getting pulled in a hundred different directions every day.

 How can you possibly communicate with all of those people in a way that is reliable and won’t create an enormous amount of additional administrative work for already overworked church employees?